stjude/cis-x/src/core/README.md

       * `reference_normal_count`: the reference allele count in the matched normal genome
       * `alternative_normal_count`: the alternative count in the matched normal genome

-    This file can be genereated with Bambino.
+    This file can be generated with Bambino.

   * `cnv-loh`: CNV/LOH regions.
 It contains all the genomic regions carrying copy number variations (CNV) or loss of heterozygosity (LOH), which will be